SAP-samples/teched2024-developer-keynote/topics/DEV100C-abap-cds-list-report/README.md

 - You have created an [ABAP Cloud project](https://developers.sap.com/tutorials/abap-environment-create-abap-cloud-project.html)
 - Make sure, your system has the ABAP flight reference scenario.
 If your system hasn’t this scenario.
 You can download it [here](https://github.com/SAP-samples/abap-platform-refscen-flight).
 The trial systems have the flight scenario included.

-## Introduction
-You find the code snippets of CDS View entity and Metadata Extension file to create a Fiori List Report from ADT

 ### Create Package.
 1. In ADT, go to the Project Explorer, right-click on the package ZLOCAL, and select New > ABAP Package from the context menu.
 2. Maintain the required information and click finish